-Arkansas Students Paddled For Participating In National School Walkout, Claims Parent
+Arkansas Students Paddled For Participating In National School Walkout, Claims Parent Via ‘The Daily Beast’

 — Brian Krassenstein???? (@krassenstein) March 15, 2018

-In a lengthy statement to The Daily Beast, one of the students who was allegedly paddled, Wylie Greer, explains what he says happened to him.
+In a lengthy statement to The Daily Beast, one of the students who was allegedly paddled, Wylie Greer, explained what he says happened to him.
 He says that after walking out at 10:00, being told to go back inside, and refusing, he was later brought into the office of the dean of students.

 “I received my punishment during 6th period.
 The dean-of-students carried it out while the assistant principal witnessed.
 The punishment was not dealt with malice or cruelty, in fact, I have the utmost respect for all the adults involved.
 They were merely doing their job as the school board and school policy dictated.
 The ‘swats’ were not painful or injuring.
 It was nothing more than a temporary sting on my thighs.
 The dean-of-students did stress however that not all punishments like this ended this way.”